Bob Barton finds a place to catch young football talent as well as discovering a few quirky soccer tales

 Castilla’s ground, the Estadio Alfredo di Stéfano, is part of the Cuidad complex.
-The new 6,000-seater stadium is a reasonable walk from Campo de las Naciones metro, but with tickets starting at €10, it’s a great chance to catch a glimpse of some potential stars of the future.
-Having spent the last two seasons in the ‘B’ tier of the second division, promotion back to the second division proper looks more than likely at present.
+The 6,000-seater stadium named after Real Madrid´s legenday player is a reasonable walk from Campo de las Naciones metro, but with tickets starting at €10, it’s a great chance to catch a glimpse of some potential stars of the future.

 Managed by another Real Madrid legend, Raúl the side are presently playing in the Primera Federación ( third tier of Spanish football) -and well worth the trip to see some classic Spanish football – at a fraction of the price of the Bernabeu.